reactive-python/reactpy-django/docs/src/reference/components.md

     However, there are some circumstances where you may not have control over the original HTML, so you may be unable to fix it.
 Or you may be relying on non-standard HTML tags such as `#!html <my-tag> Hello World </my-tag>`.

     In these scenarios, you may want to rely on best-fit parsing by setting the `#!python strict_parsing` parameter to `#!python False`.
+This uses `libxml2` recovery algorithm, which is designed to be similar to how web browsers would attempt to parse non-standard or broken HTML.

     === "components.py"